ptoomey3/Keychain-Dumper/README.md

 	make

-If all goes well you should have a binary "keychain_dumper" placed in the same directory as all of the other project files.
+If all goes well you should have a binary `keychain_dumper` placed in the same directory as all of the other project files.

 ### Sign It